Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Dual Polynomials for Symmetric Boolean Functions

 \subsection{General Symmetric Boolean Functions}

 We now show how to generalize our dual polynomial for MAJ and \v{S}palek's dual polynomial for OR to handle arbitrary symmetric functions.
-Recall that we are given a Boolean function $f$, associated univariate polynomial $F$, and a number $t$ such that $F(t-1) \ne F(t)$.
+Recall that we are given a Boolean function $f$, an associated univariate function $F$, and a number $t$ such that $F(t-1) \ne F(t)$.
 As our goal is to show that $\widetilde{\deg}(F) = \Omega(\sqrt{t(n-t+1)})$, we may without loss of generality assume that $t \le n/2$ throughout this section.
 As the case of $t = 1$ is handled by \v{S}palek's construction, we may also assume $t \ge 2$ to improve the constants in our analysis.

 As a first attempt at defining a suitable set $S$ for use in constructing a dual polynomial for $f$, we consider the set $S' = \{tk^2 : k^2 \le n/t\}$.
 Fact \ref{fact:min-prod} in \appref{app:sym-dual} implies that $\prod_{i \in S', i \ne j} |j - i|$ is minimized at $t$.
 Unfortunately, the set $S'$ is too small -- it has size only $\Theta(\sqrt{n/t})$ instead of $\Theta\left(\sqrt{t(n-t+1)}\right)$.
-The trick is to notice that the points in $S'$ are separated by at least $t$.
+The trick is to notice that the distance between any two points in $S'$ is at least $t$.
 Therefore, we should be able to interlace $\Theta(t)$ translated copies of $S'$, and still have the desired product minimized near $t$.
 The following lemma gives the details, but its proof is rather technical and deferred to \appref{app:sym-dual}.

 \begin{lemma} Let

 where $c \le 1/32$.
 Then for $i \in S$, the product

 is minimized for some $i^*$ with $(1-4c)t \le i^* \le (1 + 4c)t$. \end{lemma}